Insert-Affiliate/insert_affiliate_flutter_sdk/README.md

 ## Overview

-The **Insert Affiliate Flutter SDK** is designed for Flutter applications, providing seamless integration with the [Insert Affiliate platform](https://insertaffiliate.com).The Insert Affiliate Flutter SDK simplifies affiliate marketing for iOS apps with in-app-purchases, allowing developers to create a seamless user experience for affiliate tracking and monetisation.
+The **Insert Affiliate Flutter SDK** is designed for Flutter applications, providing seamless integration with the [Insert Affiliate platform](https://insertaffiliate.com).
+This SDK simplifies affiliate marketing for iOS apps with in-app-purchases, allowing developers to create a seamless user experience for affiliate tracking and monetisation.

 ### Features